PomBSV/M5_Peer_knowledge_transfer/README.md

 Module comp_el : all the computations are done in this module Module makeout_el : this module copy all the results in the worksheet.

--	Packages which are used are not supported any more : RDCOMClient, …
+-	Packages which are used are not supported any more : RDCOMClient.
+- Function created to read and write in the package
 -	Operational time for 1 execution changes between 4 and 6 minutes per execution.

 ### FH_EL.xlsx file :